 Explore County Tyrone | Ulster Herald Food Festival

 This year (29 and 30 June 2019) the festival was held in a car park next to Kelvin Avenue.
 This area was completely transformed to a worldly food haven right out in the open!
-To view the list of food and vendors, have a look here.
 For children, there was face painting and cupcake decorating stations.
-For adults, there was cocktail classes to take part in.
+For adults, there were cocktail classes to take part in.
 Meaning there is something for all the family to enjoy!

 Explore County Tyrone | Sion Stables